itnproject/SlimeIce/README.en.md

 > [!TIP]
 > Do not submit ridiculously absurd questions as Issues to avoid being laughed at 😂

-# Translation Contributions
-Any correct translation contributions are very welcome!

-If I forget to add your name to the list of contributors, please contact me.

 # Project License
 `GNU Affero General Public License v3`